rcc-uchicago/RCC-benchmark-suite/mp-gadget/tests/README.md

 as a function of the number of MPI tasks, or compute nodes.
 This is the strong scaling performance of the MP-GADGET software on the given hardware configuration.

-The script [run.sh](run.sh) in each folder illustrates how the runs are performed and how the output logs are generated.
+The script [job-template.sh](job-template.sh) illustrates how the runs are performed and how the output logs are generated for each folder.

 The performance of a run is measured by the time it takes to reach the `TimeMax` value in `paramfile.gadget`.
-The `output/cpu.txt` file contains the elapsed time at the final step, which can be converted to the performance in term of timesteps/s = number_of_timesteps / elapsed_time.
+The log file `output/cpu.txt` contains the elapsed time at the final step, which can be converted to the performance in term of timesteps/s = number_of_timesteps / elapsed_time.

+The script [get_perf.sh](get_perf.sh) shows how to get the performance with the file `output/cpu.txt`.

-Run the script [get_perf.sh](get_perf.sh) with the file output/cpu.txt to get the performance.
+The script [get_strong_scaling.sh](get_strong_scaling.sh) shows how to get the strong scaling data with the log file from the runs.